-Scott has 20 years of experience in both in-house and outside counsel positions.
+Scott has more than 18 years of experience in both in-house and outside counsel positions.
 Scott also worked as a patent analyst and patent portfolio development attorney for several product divisions at a Fortune 500 company.
 Scott has worked with a number of technical areas including display devices, power management circuits, drivers, network protocols, semiconductor structures, 3D audio systems, neural network architecture designs, storage systems, and operating systems.
 Scott’s educational background includes a Juris Doctor from Syracuse University and a Bachelor of Science in Electrical Engineering from Oregon State University.

 Leonard has more than 20 years of experience as a patent attorney representing Fortune 500 companies.
 Leonard also has significant experience in patent application preparation and prosecution in the computer and electrical arts including 35 U.S.C.
 101 issues, strategic patent portfolio development, forward patenting, patent portfolio analysis, pre-litigation, and non-infringement, invalidity, and freedom to operate opinions.
 Leonard also has significant experience with a wide variety of computer and electrical technologies, including cloud-based computing, machine learning, machine translation, e-commerce, software as a service, user interfaces, databases, computer system firmware, storage systems, databases, and many others.
 Leonard received a Bachelor of Science in Computer Engineering from the University of South Florida in 1992 and received his law degree from Georgia State University, cum laude, in 1995.